 In a Delaware Statutory Trust, an investor can sell their property and use the proceeds to purchase an interest in a specialized type of trust that owns and operates an institutional quality commercial real estate asset.
 IRS Revenue Ruling 2004-86 permits a DST Investment/DST Property to be used as a replacement in a 1031 Exchange.
 DST investment opportunities are offered by many major real estate firms and can be easily discovered through a simple internet search.

 Depending on the specific needs of a real estate investor, their return requirements, risk tolerance, and time horizon, a TIC or DST may be a better fit than an UPREIT.

 A 1031 Exchange is a specific type of real estate transaction that allows an investor to defer their liability on a taxable gain realized from the sale of an investment property.
 While they can provide major tax benefits, one of the challenges in a 1031 Exchange is finding a suitable replacement property within the defined time constraints.

 As an UPREIT alternative, investors can use their sale proceeds to purchase a fractional share of an asset using the Tenants In Common (TIC) ownership structure.
-Or, they can use the sale proceeds to purchase shares in a Delaware Statutory Trust.
-Both of these qualify for full tax deferral under 1031 Exchange rules.
+Or, they can use the sale proceeds to purchase shares in a Delaware Statutory Trust (DST).
+Both TIC and DST qualify for full tax deferral under 1031 Exchange rules.

 1031 Exchanges can be complicated transactions and all investors considering one should consult with their tax advisor, attorney, and/or CPA prior to beginning the process.
 In addition, they should always use a qualified intermediary to ensure the transaction runs smoothly and within the designated time frames.
 Otherwise, it could become a taxable event.